The-Digital-Renaissance/vinci-smart-contract/README.md

 locked according to

  * The vesting schedule mentioned in the Whitepaper
- * Bileteral agreements with early investors
+ * Bilateral agreements with early investors

 ## Technical Considerations